madebygps/signalr-crypto-tickers-workshop/README.md

 ## Host the website

 We use Azure storage to host our blazor website.
 Azure Storage includes a feature where you can place files in a specific storage container, which makes them available for HTTP requests.
 This feature, known as static website support makes hosting publicly available web pages a simple process.

+## Additional resources

+This demo is a spin on this learning module, check it out for more hands-on fun! https://aka.ms/UpdateWebApp6